usgs/wdfn-blog/content/2022_spring_tech_cluster_hire.md

 -   Working closely with software developers and application support teams to continuously improve deployment, testing, and monitoring approaches.

--   sDeveloping standard operating procedures for a variety of IT hardware tasks or activities.
+-   Developing standard operating procedures for a variety of IT hardware and infrastructure tasks or activities.

 -   Planning and coordinating product and equipment installation and lifecycle upgrades, overseeing and resolving technical and administrative problems, controlling current versions and future releases of hardware and applications software, and documenting the physical configuration of the systems.